 Organizational learning has become a main concept that covers variation of topics in the organizations study of library (Kassim & Shoid, 2013; Rowley, 2000).
 Moreover, the emerging of learning and knowledge in libraries will create and describe the concept of knowledge management and organizational learning capabilities (OLC).
-Organizational learning capability (OLC) refers to the organizational and managerial characteristics that facilitate the organizational learning process (Dibella, Nevis & Gould, 1996; Goh & Richards, 1997).
+Organizational learning capability (OLC) can be defined as the ability of an organization to process knowledge, the ability to create, acquire, transfer and integrate knowledge and, also, to modify the behavior to reflect the new cognitive situation, with the aim at improving organizational performance (Jerez-Gomez, Cespedes-Lorente, & Valle-Cabrera, 2005).
 Organizational learning or organizational learning capability is about the ability of one organization in order to apply the accurate and appropriate management practices, its structures as well as the procedures which enhance, facilitate and encourage learning (Goh, 2003).